 New York Poker Pro Micah Raskin Arrested on Drug Charges

-Veteran Long Island, New York-based poker player Micah Raskin was arrested on Tuesday in what Nassau County (NY) authorities described as one of the marijuana-related seizures in the county’s history.
+Veteran Long Island, New York-based poker player Micah Raskin was arrested on Tuesday in what Nassau County (NY) authorities described as one of the largest marijuana-related seizures in the county’s history.

 Raids on Raskin’s Long Island home and a nearby storage unit resulted in the seizure of more than 358 pounds of marijuana, hash oils containing concentrated doses of THC, drug paraphernalia and packaging materials.
 Also seized, per an Office of the Nassau County District Attorney statement: A loaded shotgun, a Taser, and paperwork documenting payments and prices for the drug products.
 Other items seized include a 2016 Land Rover Range Rover, a 2016 Chevrolet Corvette, $140,000 in monetary funds and high-end artwork believed to be worth more than $100,000.